An index bound for smooth umbilic points

 A straight-forward application of the h-principle proves that elliptic and hyperbolic complex points can be cancelled pair-wise in the Lagrangian category, leaving exactly $k$ hyperbolic points in the annulus.
 Denote the resulting Lagrangian section by $\Sigma'$.
 A corresponding surface in ${\mathbb R}^3$ that is orthogonal to the oriented lines of $\Sigma'$ is shown schematically below with its umbilics and their indices.

-A key step in the transition from the global Carath\'eodory conjecture to the local index bound is to connect sum the Lagrangian section $\Sigma'$ with $k$ copies of ${\mathbb R}P^2$, thereby removing hyperbolic complex points.
-This construction can be applied to remove hyperbolic complex points on any real surface in a complex surface.
+We show that the connect sum of the Lagrangian section $\Sigma'$ in $TS^2$ with $k$ copies of ${\mathbb R}P^2$ removes hyperbolic complex points.
+Indeed, this construction can be applied to remove hyperbolic complex points on any real surface in a complex surface.
 The analogy with blowing-up in algebraic geometry motivates us to call it a {\it totally real blow-up}, where, in contrast to the standard notion of blowing up, the ambient complex surface is left unchanged by our operation.

 Removal of the hyperbolic points yields $\Sigma_1=\Sigma'\#k{\mathbb R}P^2\subset TS^2$, a compact embedded surface containing a single complex point and a totally real Lagrangian hemisphere.
-The proof now follows the global argument used in \cite{GaK}.
-On the one hand, the existence of holomorphic discs with boundary lying on the totally real Lagrangian hemisphere implies that the co-kernel of the $\bar{\partial}$-operator is non-zero.
-On the other hand, the infinite dimensional Sard-Smale theorem for surfaces with a single complex point implies that the co-kernel is zero.
-This contradiction implies that a Lagrangian section containing a complex point of index $4+k$ cannot exist.
+Now by Theorem 68 of \cite{gak24} any closed totally real Lagrangian hemisphere admits a holomorphic disc with boundary lying upon it, implying that the co-kernel of the $\bar{\partial}$-operator is non-zero.

+On the other hand, the infinite dimensional Sard-Smale theorem for global sections of plane bundles with a single complex point implies that the co-kernel is zero \cite{gak19}.
+This result is extended to spheres with cross-caps in section 3.4 and the ensuing contradiction implies that a Lagrangian section containing a complex point of index $4+k$ cannot exist.

-In the next section we summarize the background geometry required to prove the Main Theorem.
-In section 2 we show how to remove hyperbolic complex points by connect sum with embedded real projective planes.
-Section 3 contains the proof of the Main Theorem and the final section briefly discusses the result.
+In the next section we summarize the background geometry required to prove the Theorem \ref{t:3}.
+In section \ref{s:2} we show how to remove hyperbolic complex points by connect sum with embedded real projective planes.
+Section \ref{s:3} contains the proof of the Theorem \ref{t:3} and the final section briefly discusses the result and its implications.